 Fundraising Events—The league decides to hold a “comedy night” at its annual meeting and sell tickets for MCULLAF (Federal PAC).
 The comedian charges the league $4,000 to perform.
 Additionally, the league rents a facility, and has it catered with an open bar.
 In this case, the one-third rule only applies to the comedian’s fee, since food, drink and facility rental are exempt.
 Therefore, total ticket sales must exceed $12,000 in order to comply.

-Note: If the credit union is going to solicit contributions for MCULLAF (Federal PAC, the credit union must have a valid permission agreement on file.
-Federal law requires specific authorization from your credit union before MCULLAF (Federal PAC) can solicit contributions from individuals associated with your credit union.
-That authorization can be provided simply by completing a permission agreement.
+Note: If the credit union is going to solicit contributions for MCULLAF (Federal PAC), the credit union must have a valid permission agreement on file.
+Federal law requires specific authorization from your credit union before MCULLAF (Federal PAC) can solicit contributions from individuals associated with your credit union That authorization can be provided simply by completing a permission agreement.
 If you are not sure whether your credit union has permission agreement on file, contact the MCUL & Affiliates Advocacy staff.
 MCUL will never directly solicit contributions from your members or your team members.
 We will always connect with your credit union designated contact and run all fundraising efforts through them.

 IV.
 Contribution and Reporting Requirements